mtanti/maltese-simplification-corpus/README.md

 We call the easy-to-read version the simple document and the non-simple version the complex document.
 These documents were collected into the folder `raw_docs` and information about their source, date of download, and so on was logged into a JSON file (see Corpus format section for more information).

-The pages from these documents were extracted as separate images into the folder `proc_docs` using the script `scripts/docs2imgs.py`.
+The pages from these documents were extracted as separate images into the folder `interm_pages` using the script `scripts/docs2pages.py`.
-The application [labelImg](https://github.com/heartexlabs/labelImg) was used to manually draw bounding boxes around texts that should be extracted.
+The application [labelImg](https://github.com/heartexlabs/labelImg) was used to manually draw bounding boxes around fragments of texts in the page images that should be extracted.
-This was done to avoid undesired text from being extracted such as page numbers and text that is not in Maltese, as well as to properly handle multi-column pages.
+This was done to avoid undesirable text from being extracted such as page numbers and text that is not in Maltese, as well as to properly handle multi-column pages.
 The following internal annotation rules were used to draw bounding boxes:

 - Ignore magin notes such as foot notes, headers, footers, and page numbers.